SSHpectator/WPfinder/README.md

-WPfinder finds in a given URL the most juicy WP directories and if it find some WP directories, it prints them to you.
+WPfinder finds in a given URL the most juicy WP directories and if it finds some WP directories, it prints them to you.

 [+] DO NOT USE THIS TOOL FOR ILLEGAL USE.
 THIS TOOL IS USEFUL FOR BUG BOUNTY HUNTERS AND TO WEB RESEARCHERS.
 I DO NOT ASSUME ANY RESPONSIBILITY OF USAGE OF I ASSUME NO RESPONSIBILITY FOR INCORRECT USE OF THIS TOOL. [+]